f5devcentral/f5-professional-services/CONTRIBUTING.md

 **README files**

-Lots of sections in this repository require a README file, in special Ansible Playbooks, Terraform Plans, Tools written in different languages.
+Lots of sections in this repository require a README file, particularly Ansible Playbooks, Terraform Plans, or other tools written in different languages.

 Consider using this [sample](https://github.com/f5devcentral/f5-professional-services/blob/main/sample_readme.md) as a starting point for your README file.